Over time, the light-colored tile grout in your kitchen or bathroom can become darker as it collects more dust, molds

 To lighten the grout means addressing the discoloring as much as the presence of mildew and mold.
 This means using products that can lighten the color while reducing the number of contaminants present.

-Of course, you could dig up the grout and replace it, but that takes considerable work and effort.
+Of course, you could dig up the old tile grout and replace it, but that takes considerable work and effort.

-There are alternatives that are not only less time-consuming than replacing the grout but much less expensive as well.
+And that’s the reason most people prefer alternatives that are not only less time-consuming than replacing the grout but much less expensive as well.
+Fortunately, you also have some of these tinting and coloring products in your home that can be used right away.

 What follows are three simple ways to lighten grout that has become too dark in color…